Stage Combat Professor Demonstrates How to Make a Blood Pack

 blood pack demo

 Curious how stage actors use fake movie-quality blood during fight sequences?
-Associate Professor David Woolley explains his favorite way to create fake blood for stage.
+Professor of Instruction David Woolley explains his favorite way to create fake blood for stage.

 Professor David Woolley started teaching stage combat at Columbia 39 years ago.
 His expertise in theatrical violence runs deep in Chicago’s theatre scene.
 He has staged fights for more than 400 productions since 1982 and is a Fight Master at The Society of American Fight Directors.
 Now, he oversees the Stage Combat program at the School of Theatre and Dance.

-As a theatre industry veteran, Wolley knows a thing or two about creating realistic fight scenes on stage.
-He gathered a few stage combat students to demonstrat a fight scene using blood packs and small swords.
+As a theatre industry veteran, Woolley knows a thing or two about creating realistic fight scenes on stage.
+Woolley gathered his stage combat students to demonstrat a fight scene using blood packs and small swords.
+Students Emma Green and Jangmi Neis, both majoring in Acting and minoring in Stage Combat, volunteered to get a little messy and act out a fight scene using the blood packs Woolley made.

 “One can use compressed air, stomp rockets, even small explosive squibs for fake blood practical effects.
 But the old standbys are a cup of fake blood hidden on stage or a blood strawberry,” says Woolley.